hyperledger/firefly/docs/reference/types/_includes/subscription_description.md

-Each [Subscription](subscription.html#subscription) tracks delivery of events to a particular application, and allow FireFly to ensure that messages are delivered reliably to that application.
+Each [Subscription](subscription.html#subscription) tracks delivery of events to a particular application, and allows FireFly to ensure that messages are delivered reliably to that application.

 [![FireFly Event Subscription Model](../../images/firefly_event_subscription_model.jpg)](../../images/firefly_event_subscription_model.jpg)